castle-games/castle-games/README.md

 ## Run Ghost

+### iOS

+Open './love/platform/xcode/love.xcodeproj' with Xcode and run the 'love-ios' target.

 ### macOS

 Copy the '.framework' files in https://love2d.org/sdk/love-osx-frameworks-0.10.zip to '/Library/Frameworks' if you haven't done that before.
 Open './love/platform/xcode/love.xcodeproj' with Xcode and run the 'love-macosx' target.

+### Windows

+- Install CMake.
+- Install Visual Studio 2013.
+Versions later than 2013 have a certain bug in the C++ standard library that is rarely hit, but happens to be hit for the Love 2D build.
+- In 'megasource/', run 'sh ./run_cmake.sh' (I've done this with the 'Git BASH' utility that comes with 'Git for Windows', but you could also just run the one command inside this file from the Windows command line).
+- Open and build the '.sln' file you will find deep inside 'megasource/build/'.

-### iOS
+### Linux

-Open './love/platform/xcode/love.xcodeproj' with Xcode and run the 'love-ios' target.
+You should be able to use CMake to build under 'love/'.

 ## Portals